ninsuo/lazy/src/Plugin/Email/doc/README.md

 GRANT ALL PRIVILEGES ON mailserver.* TO 'mailserver'@'127.0.0.1' IDENTIFIED BY 'somepassword';

-GRANT SELECT ON mailserver.* TO 'mailuser'@'127.0.0.1' IDENTIFIED BY '0TFQfLOLFvGTtq3NEBT8bYHnRlH48Sfm';
+GRANT SELECT ON mailserver.* TO 'mailuser'@'127.0.0.1' IDENTIFIED BY 'somepassword';

 FLUSH PRIVILEGES;